 After a motorcycle accident, medical bills are more than likely to pile up, and it’s natural to be worried about how you will cover all the expenses.
 If your accident resulted from someone else’s negligence, do not hesitate to reach out to Attorney Frank P. Marsalisi.
 He’ll launch a thorough investigation into your case and the circumstances surrounding your accident.

-We believe that any person who has been injured deserves nothing less than the full attention of a lawyer whose primary interest is your wellbeing.
+We believe that any person who has been injured deserves nothing less than the full attention of a motorcycle accident attorney in St. Petersburg whose primary interest is your well-being.
 Call (727) 800-5052 or complete an online contact form to schedule a free consultation.

 Marsalisi Law Is Where Law Gets Personal!